Florian-Wilhelm/Raspberry-Pi-test-code/Project-8/Readme.md

 ## Hardware

 See "connections.h" file for used pins and controllers.
-PCB is from another project (burglar detection).
+I've created the PCB originally for the burglar detection project.

 ![TSL25911-OLED](https://github.com/user-attachments/assets/68f30d52-ada1-430a-b75a-562450a37af7)